surveysolutions/docs/content/syntax-guide/functions/_index.md

 ﻿+++
-title = "Functions Reference: see detailed description of functions you can use."
+title = "Functions Reference"
 +++

+See detailed description of functions you can use.